gonzalo-munillag/Python_Cookbook/1_Data_Structures/README.md

 more5 = [n>=5 for n in counts]
 print(more5)
-# remember to add list, as compress returns an iterable
+// remember to add list, as compress returns an iterable list(compress(addresses, more5))
-list(compress(addresses, more5))

-## 1.17 Extracting a sibset of a dictionary
+## 1.17 Extracting a subset of a dictionary

 // dict comprehension